MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 ## Troubleshooting

-Commands ran by a script resource do not show with [.show commands-and-queries](/azure/data-explorer/kusto/management/commands-and-queries).
-You can trace the script execution using  [.show journal](azure/data-explorer/kusto/management/journal).
+Commands run by a script resource do not appear in the the results of the [.show commands-and-queries](/azure/data-explorer/kusto/management/commands-and-queries) command.
+You can trace the script execution using the [.show journal](azure/data-explorer/kusto/management/journal) command.

 ## Next steps